vladarino/accept-a-card-payment/README.md

 You should see events logged in the console where the CLI is running.

 **4. Access the application from a web browser:**

-http://localhost:4242/
+Submit test transactions using a desktop web browser (Chrome preferred): http://localhost:4242/

+**5: View results**

+The terminal listening to webhooks (Step 3) will show webhook invocations.
+The terminal running the server (Step 2) will show an entry for each attempted transaction.
+The ``using-webhooks/server/node/log.txt`` log file will include a new line of transaction details for each completed transaction.

 Credits: